SteveJustin1963/MINTX/README.md

 in MINT default arrays are 16 bit words and array of 8 bit byte values by using \ which puts MINT into byte mode. in MINTX we will use `\[ ]` as command for column vectors as 8 bit values are redundant in 16

-The use of ( ) is striclty for loops so will not occur in matrix commands.
+The use of ( ) is strictly for loops so will not occur in matrix commands.

 ```
 eg